SihanChen46/computational_bootcamp/README.md

 ### Projects

-Each project will be series of interdependent coding problems in Python to accomplish a large goal.
-There will be 2 projects, each worth 10% of total grade.
+Each project will be a series of interdependent coding problems in Python to accomplish a large goal.
+There will be 2 projects, each worth 10% of the total grade.

 1. Text Processing Project due 07-27-19 (Saturday) at 9p submitted on Canvas.
 1. Image Processing Project due 08-10-19 (Saturday) at 9p submitted on Canvas.